davidc/mtping/README.md

 ## Current status

-It's not finished.
-Don't use it.
+Working, but the arguments and the output formats are not yet stable.

+Obviously this program is intended to be used for scripting and automated monitoring, so this is a priority.
 Once it's working and has a stable output format, a wrapper for monitoring plugins (Nagios-compatible) and a plugin for Smokeping will also be released.

-## WARNING

-The format of the arguments and of the output is not yet stable.

-Obviously this program is intended to be used for scripting and automated monitoring, so this is a priority.

 ## Installation